rauchrob/puppet-kallithea/README.md

 * Required Packages for installing the kallithea python package (platform dependent)
 * The user under which Kallithea will run
-* The Kallithea Users home, containing a Python virtualenv in which Kallithea gets installed
+* The Kallithea users home, containing a Python virtualenv in which Kallithea gets installed
-* The Kallithea Service
+* The Kallithea service
+* Installation of git (optionally)

 ### Setup Requirements

-The installation of Kallithea requires `virtualenv` and `pip` to be installed.
+For full functionality, Kallithea requires git to be installed.
+This module can optionally git as well, but this requires the `puppetlabs/git` module.

 ### Beginning with kallithea